bookwyrm-social/bookwyrm/FEDERATION.md

 # Federation

-TODO: extension object and activity examples
-TODO: show how things are translated into `Notes` or `Articles`

 BookWyrm uses the [ActivityPub](http://activitypub.rocks/) protocol to send and receive user activity between other BookWyrm instances and other services that implement ActivityPub.
 To handle book data, BookWyrm has a handful of extended Activity types which are not part of the standard, but are legible to other BookWyrm instances.

 ## Activities and Objects